outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - ledger has embedded concept of balance in asset trade amounts & assets
           - matching of information supply & demand (allocate tx history to tx metadata, where it has most value)

+## Concept Derivation

+## Randomness Generator

+  - calculate maximal variance points in a system (variables most unrelated to all other variables), and equalize their contributions

 ## Vuln potential of a solution